-Hassevoort, who also conducts the CSO Chorus and leads the Chattanooga State choral program, is no stranger to Choral Arts.
+Hassevoort, who also conducts the CSO Chorus and is Director of Music and Worship at First Presbyterian Church of Chattanooga, is no stranger to Choral Arts.
 He sang with the group for several years and contributed to several of the choir’s recordings, including one with jazz great David Brubeck.

 “I’m just really thrilled to have the opportunity to come and work alongside the singers and the board,” Hassevoort said.
 “I have always been a big supporter of Choral Arts.”